-Since the disease is considered to be eradicated, the vaccination strategy has not been revised.
-According to Directive 92/119/EEC preventive vaccination against RP is prohibited.
+According to Directive 92/119/EEC preventive vaccination against SVD is prohibited.
 According to Article 19 of this Directive it is possible to carry out emergency vaccination as additional control measure.
 A decision will be made by the EC in consultation with Member States.
 Whether vaccines are available is questionable.
+Currently, there are no commercial vaccines available (OIE, 2015).
 If vaccine is available and considered a reasonable control measure, a vaccination programme will be provided to the EC, after consultation with the expert group.
 The possibility of applying emergency vaccination is laid down in Article 17 of the AHWA.
-According to the OIE, emergency vaccination is acceptable only with live-attenuated tissue culture RP vaccine, produced in accordance with the Terrestrial Manual (OIE, 2014).
 Vaccinated animals should always be clearly identified at a herd or individual level.